top of page

 We were involved in the UX design for several forthcoming products in the JCB portfolio.
 This involved talking to operators, creating design proposals and prototype models for testing before authoring specifications for the final design.

-The machines involved more simple excavators through to rotating telehandlers with a focus on versatility, productivity, efficiency, safety and simplicity.
+The machines ranged from simple excavators to rotating telehandlers, with a focus on versatility, productivity, efficiency, safety, and simplicity.

-We worked closely with both the product teams and UI design consultancy to ensure that the end user experience was coherent, intuitive and had great usability.
+We worked closely with both the product teams and the UI design consultancy to ensure that the end-user experience was coherent, intuitive, and highly usable.

 A JLR vehicle with the PIVI infotainment system